Frederick Warren Allen: In Paris

-Allen fell in love with the lovely Agnes H. Horner and, on the day after her graduation from Attleboro High School as valedictorian, they married and departed for Paris.
+Allen fell in love with Agnes H. Horner and, on the day after her graduation from Attleboro High School as valedictorian, they married and departed for Paris.
 He studied and sculpted for the summer at the Académie Julian under Paul Landowski and the Académie Colarossi under Paul Wayland Bartlett.
 While in Paris he took the opportunity to spend time at the Luxembourg Museum where he studied Rodin and other contemporary sculptors and spent hours sketching from the rich offerings in the galleries of the city.

 Teaching

-When he returned to Boston in the fall of 1913, he began teaching at the School of the Museum of Fine Arts as assistant instructor, a position Bela Pratt helped him secure.
-He continued teaching until his retirement in 1954, becoming the gifted head of the department in 1929.
-He was known affectionately by his students as "F.W." and earned the respected title of Emeritus, the first awarded by the school.
+When he returned to Boston in the fall of 1913, he began teaching at the School of the Museum of Fine Arts as assistant instructor, a position that Bela Pratt helped him secure.
+He continued teaching until his retirement in 1954, becoming the head of the department in 1929.
+He was known affectionately by his students as "F.W." and earned the title of Emeritus, the first awarded by the school.
 Among his students was Mary Moore.

 Personal and family life

-During the time he was sculpting and teaching, he raised and educated a family of five children while surviving the Great Depression and two World Wars.
-He supported his studio on Tavern Road a block from the museum, a colonial home for his family in Concord, Massachusetts, a cottage on North Haven Island in Maine and a country cabin and later a home in Rumney, New Hampshire, where he retired after selling his studio in 1954.
-He had said he wouldn't mind if death came and tapped him on the shoulder there.
+Allen raised and educated a family of five children.
+He supported his studio on Tavern Road a block from the museum, a colonial home for his family in Concord, Massachusetts, a cottage on North Haven Island in Maine, and a country cabin and later a home in Rumney, New Hampshire, where he retired after selling his studio in 1954.

 Summers in North Haven, Maine

 Early in his career Pratt had encouraged the Allens to buy the cottage next to his own home on the rocky shores of a protected harbor on North Haven Island overlooking the Camden Hills.
 They purchased the property in 1914 and became part of a colony of Boston artists now known as the Bartlett's Harbor Artists' Colony.
-Allen, Frank Benson, Bela Pratt, and Beatrice Van Ness and their families, friends and students, all spent many productive and happy summers in this inspiring spot.
-The island's natural beauty combined with the little colony's isolated location inspired their creative pursuits away from the pressures of their normal working lives.
+Allen, Frank Benson, Bela Pratt, and Beatrice Van Ness and their families, friends and students, all spent many summers in this spot.
+The island's natural beauty combined with the little colony's isolated location inspired their creative pursuits.